- They're a myth, seriously

 Everything starts with the gut, but everything begins with the microbiome.
 From the minute food enters the mouth and is chewed, digestive enzymes start the digestion process, right the way through the digestive track via the foregut where the acid starts to break down the food bolus, then into the small intestine which is where the digestion, assimilation, and absorption of nutrients occurs via the beneficial microbes in the microbiome, then onwards into the large intestine where the fibre is fermented before the waste is then turned into perfect poo 😉

-Maybe consider a gut clean-up - see our Detoxification page - and focus on the microbiome with a quality probiotic.
+Maybe consider a gut clean-up - see our Detoxification page - and focus on the microbiome.
 This will also help reboot the immune system, as again, the microbiome is totally responsible for immunity.